-Opportunity Category Potential Project Plans i) Can the project do more to protect and restore natural systems and their ecological functionality?
-The goal of the project is to increase protection of Lake Naivasha water resources, headwater forests and riparian vegetation and associated ecosystems to support the local and national economy.
-By strengthening LNB stakehold engagement in LNB conservatio improving land, water, and biod management in the LNB through promotion of sustainable and bi friendly agricultural practices and riparian and forest management project will contribute to building term resilience to future shocks livelihood benefits and reduce deforestation and ecosystem default and fragmentation. ii) Can GEF projects include a focus on production landscapes and land use practices within them to decrease the risk of human/nature conflicts?
+Opportunity Category Potential Project Plans i) Can the project do more to protect and restore natural systems and their ecological functionality? pre natural protection of Lake Naivasha water engagement in LNB conserv ii) Can GEF projects include a focus on production landscapes and land use practices within them to decrease the risk of human/nature conflicts?
 The project activities under Component 3 focuses on sustainable and biodiversity-friendly agricultural practices in production landscapes.
 Through project activities, smallholder farmers will be trained in the adoption of best farming practices, thereby enhancing agricultural productivity while promoting efficient land and water use and reducing demand for land conversion.
 This will ensure production is achieved with less resources and thereby reduce competition with other living organisms.
 The promotion and adoption of sustainable production practices will build a resilient agricultural system which supports the growing human population in the wake of climate change, and thereby reduce conflict risks.
 The project will also work to increase production per unit area using good